raghavdhupar7/simple-CRD-operations-using-a-JSON-object/README.md

 # what does time module do?
 The sleep() function suspends (waits) execution of the current thread for a given number of seconds.

-# What does JSON modules do?
+# What does JSON module do?
 We can Use it to directly convert our string type key-pairs to dictionary and can perform operations like READ, CREATE and DELETE very easily.

 # The data store will support the following functional requirements.